Add language(s) to your project

 Tip: Deactivating or unpublishing options are great if you want a multilingual folder structure, or if you want to launch one website language at a time.

-• Click the language management dropdown to select the language you would like to edit in.
+Using the language dropdown, we can switch between the languages we would like to edit in.

 To configure the language switcher, read this article